A nested sequence of inequivalent Rindler vacua : Universal Relic Thermality of Planckian origin: Other Implications

-The result also has intriguing implications for quantum gravity when we think of flat spacetime as the ground state of quantum gravity with all matter fields residing in their respective vacuum states.
-To make this picture consistent, it is necessary to choose the appropriate vacuum state for the matter state and the natural state seems to be the global inertial vacuum $\ket{M}$.
+\begin{itemize} \item Since the family of vacua discussed above are inequivalent, yet having similar particle content (and few lower correlators), the results also have intriguing implications for quantum gravity when we think of flat spacetime as the ground state of quantum gravity (QG) with all matter fields residing in their respective vacuum states.
+To make this picture consistent, it is necessary to choose the appropriate vacuum state for the matter state and the natural state seems to be the global inertial vacuum $\ket{0}_M$.
 The question arises as to the role of the Rindler vacua (the usual one plus the infinite copies of the nested Rindler vacua discussed in this work) in the ground state description of QG.

-In this connection, it must be recalled that the standard Rindler vacuum and the inertial vacuum live in different Hilbert spaces which are unitarily inequivalent \cite{Gerlach:1989rz}.
-In fact, the Dirac delta function which appears in the number density of Rindler particles in the inertial vacuum is a signal of this non-equivalence.
-In a similar manner, one would expect the infinite family of the Rindler vacua discussed in this work to be unitarily inequivalent.
-These vacua are truly different from the usual Rindler vacua defined by different Rindler frames \cite{Birrell:1982ix, Mukhanov-Winitzky} and should rather be identified through their parameters of shift $\ell_j$.
-(When $\ell_j=0$, Rindler frames with different accelerations do not have inequivalent vacua.)
+\item In this connection, it must be recalled that the standard Rindler vacuum and the inertial vacuum live in different Hilbert spaces which are unitarily inequivalent \cite{Gerlach:1989rz}.
+In a similar spirit, infinite family of the Rindler vacua discussed in this work are unitarily inequivalent and should rather be identified through their parameters of shift $\ell_j$.
 The situation is somewhat analogous to the $\theta$-vacua in Yang-Mills theories though it is difficult to come up with the instanton solutions connecting these vacua etc. \cite{Belavin:1975fg, Callan:1976je}.
 The rich structure of flat spacetime is very likely to have implications in the full theory of QG, especially since ground states play a crucial role in any QFT.
-Further, the inequivalent vacua description may also be of relevance for cosmological studies.
-These issues are under investigation.
+Further, the inequivalent vacua description may also be of relevance for cosmological studies, particularly for the de Sitter spacetime where causal patches of each point are different and not fully overlapping, despite the underlying space having a translational symmetry due to its maximal symmetric character, much in the spirit of the inertial and the nested Rindler structure, discussed in this letter.
+These issues are presently under investigation and will be reported separately.